wolfSSL/wolfssl/wolfcrypt/benchmark/README.md

 in FIPS/SELFTEST builds.
 The `-ecc-all` runtime flag performs the same sweep without the macro.

+To add an extra ECIES run keyed with a KDF salt and context instead of the client and server salt exchange, compile with:

+`-DWC_BENCH_ECIES_KDF`

+The salt exchange also sets a MAC salt, which wolfSSL passes to the cipher as extra authenticated data.
+A crypto callback backend that cannot take that data declines the operation, so the normal ECIES rows measure software even when a device id is given.
+The extra rows are tagged `-kdf`, use a context with no MAC salt, and run as their own pass so the two can be compared side by side.

 To track per-algorithm heap and stack usage in the output, configure wolfSSL with:

 ```